gabriele-h/almapipo/README.md

 export ALMA_REST_API_BASE_URL=            # base URL for your Alma API calls, usually ending with 'v1'
 ```

-**Note:** It is strongly recommended to have two separate api-keys, databases
+**Note:** It is strongly recommended using two separate api-keys, databases
-and log files for your Sandbox and Production environment as this package
+and log files for your sandbox and production environment as this package
 will and can not make this differentiation for you.
 Make sure that you default
-to the env file for the Sandbox environment, e. g. by giving the file for
+to the env file for the sandbox environment, e.g. by giving the file for
 production an all-caps prefix.

 ## Input Data